robotology-legacy/mex-wholebodymodel/README.md

 ## Controllers
 In [controllers](controllers/) the user can find different simulations of whole-body controller implemented using the mex-wholebodymodel interface.
-The official controller version is in the folder [controllers/torqueBalancing](controllers/torqueBalancing/), while in the folder [controllers/experiments](controllers/experiments/) other balancing controllers are implemented.
+The "official" version is in the folder [controllers/torqueBalancing](controllers/torqueBalancing/), but also other balancing controllers are available.
-All the utility functions for control are in [controllers/utilitiesForTorqueBalancing](controllers/utilitiesForTorqueBalancing/).
+All the utility functions for control are in [controllers/tools](controllers/tools/).
 For more informations about the balancing controller check the relative [README](controllers/torqueBalancing/).

 ## Mex-wholebodymodel
 This folder contains all the matlab and C++ utilities used for tests and controllers.

 ## Tests
 To verify regression in the code when the user modifies it, some regression tests have been implemented in this repository.

 ### Run tests
 Tests use `ctest` infrastructure.